adobe/franklin-sidekick-library/README.md

 </html>
 ```

-In the code above we load the sidekick library from `hlx.live` and then create a custom `sidekick-library` element and add it to the page.
+In the code above we load the sidekick library from `aem.live` and then create a custom `sidekick-library` element and add it to the page.
 The `sidekick-library` element accepts a `config` object that is required to configure the sidekick library.

 ### Supported configuration parameters
 | Parameter Name | Value                                     | Description                                                                                                                     | Required |